Toyota HiLux Aisin Transmission Slip Codes

 Towing is the ultimate stress test because it raises torque demand for long periods.
 Towing increases converter workload, forces more lock/unlock activity, and keeps the transmission operating at elevated temperature for extended duty cycles.
 As temperature rises, fluid viscosity drops.
 As viscosity drops, internal leakage becomes worse, hydraulic circuits become harder to control, and pressure margin shrinks.

-Two systems dominate towing failures in HiLux Aisin boxes:
+Two systems dominate towing failures in HiLux Aisin transmissions:

 First, is torque converter lock-up efficiency.
 If the converter clutch slips or can’t hold, the transmission turns into a heat generator under load.
 Subsequently, the rest of the unit suffers as a consequence.